tanmayc07/tanmayc07/README.md

 - 🎓 I'm currently doing Bachelors in Computer Engineering
 - 🔱 I'm currently learning Data Science and Machine Learning
 - 💫 How to reach me: [@tanmayc07](https://github.com/tanmayc07), tanmayc32@gmail.com
+- 🤔 I’m looking for help with Data Structures and Algorithms
+- 😄 Pronouns: You, Me, They
 - ➰ Fun fact: Python is ❤